LISTEN: the Brownlees Build (and Podcast) their Legacy

 Aquatread boasts a winning combination in gifted Head Coach Rhys Davey and their Endless Pool’s swim current.
 In this podcast, you’ll hear details of these success stories:

 - Runner Adam Peers, who “couldn’t swim at all,” learned in the Endless Pool and “ended up winning” the 2014 Brownlee Triathlon Super Sprint.

 - Olympic triathlete Vicky Holland identified “faults” in her stroke with the Endless Pool’s underwater video and floor mirrors.
 Though “all quite subtle,” she notes, “they were definitely things to work on.”

 - Novice triathlete Caroline Dixon “hated swimming,” “got nowhere” with conventional swim lessons, but reports “amazing” results from her Aquatread lessons.

 Of course, the Brownlees have their own Endless Pools success stories.
 “When I tore my Achilles in early 2012, I was looking at ways I could get fit,” Alistair recalls; “I decided that an Endless Pool and an underwater treadmill was the best way to do it.”
 Six months later, he won the 2012 Olympic gold medal.

 In 2013, Jonny “spent the best part of three or four months in” an Endless Pool following an ankle injury; he returned later that year to win ITU World Triathlon Yokohama.

-Another Aquatread regular, Slovak triathlete Richard Varga, used the opening event to take on the Elite Endless Pool’s top speed of 54 seconds per 100m.
+Another Aquatread regular, Slovak triathlete Richard Varga, used the opening event to take on the Endless Pools Elite pool’s top speed of 54 seconds per 100m.
 How long could he last?
 Social media predictions varied from seconds to days!
 Take a listen to see just how long man could dominate machine.